Catherine Rey: Biography

 In 2003, her novel, Ce que racontait Jones, published by Phébus, received the Thyde Monnier scholarship from the Société des gens de lettres, and was shortlisted for the prestigious Prix Renaudot literary award and the Prix Femina literary award that same year.

 In 2007, Rey published Une femme en marche, an autobiographical novel in which she confronts her mother and her family's past.

 In September 2010, she published Les extraordinaires aventures de John Lofty Oakes, a novel that retraces the heroic quest of a man of small size but possessing the gift of crying tears of gold in the style of a philosophical tale and an epic.
-Being the object of all desires for fortune that flows from his eyes, this Tom Thumb embarks on an extraordinary journey that takes him from Guildford, Western Australia, where he was born, to Panaji, a city on the West coast of India, passing through Fiji, before finally returning to his homeland.
+Being the object of all desires for fortune that flows from his eyes, this Tom Thumb-esque figure embarks on a journey that takes him from Guildford, Western Australia, where he was born, to Panaji, a city on the West coast of India, passing through Fiji, before finally returning to his homeland.

 In 2011, Rey published Plus calme que le sommeil, a meditation on death in the form of a long love letter.

 In 2018, she published The Lovers, her first novel in English.
 In The Sydney Morning Herald, author and critic Catherine Ford described it as a "timely and sophisticated thriller".

 In 2024, she published Lisette, a tribute to fellow French friend Lisette Nigot.
 In The Sydney Morning Herald, awarded author and critic Steven Carroll described it as a "moving, deeply thoughtful meditation on youth, ageing and death.
 Impressively crafted."